 i.
-Cash-Flow Analysis Results for Standard-Size Refrigerator-Freezers applied two different scenarios to project the impacts on manufacturers from standards at the various TSLs that DOE considered.
+Cash-Flow Analysis Results for Standard-Size Refrigerator-Freezers

+As part of its cash-flow analysis for standard-size refrigerator-freezers, DOE applied two different scenarios to project the impacts on manufacturers from standards at the various TSLs that DOE considered.
 The following tables provide those projected impacts under the flat-markup and preservation of operating profit markup scenarios.